 Q: “In photos, I always see anthropologists wearing the same clothes as the people they study.
 Why do they do that?
-Is this where “going native” comes from?”
+Is there some kind of rule about this?”

 A: Clothing is an important part of fieldwork.
 And by this, I don’t just mean planning for inclement weather or deciding which pants are more likely to hold up through months in the jungle.
 For many anthropologists, clothing choices in the field must also often reflect the cultural norms and mores of the people with which we could be spending up to a year or more living and working with.
 For this reason, many anthropologists in the field tend to adopt local dress codes, both as a method of participating closely with and respecting cultural attitudes (especially certain attitudes regarding religion or gender) and as a way of indicating our insider/outsider researcher status (as opposed mainly to ‘tourist’) among groups of people who may otherwise find our long-term presence strange.

 During my first fieldwork project in West Bengal in northern India, my decision to wear the Indian sari fell along these lines.
 In response to local concerns regarding Western clothing in an especially holy pilgrimage site for Hindus and concerns about certain styles of Western clothing popular among urban women, I wore a full sari each day without question.
 I also found it to be an important learning experience.
 The rapport I quickly built with the elderly women who taught me to properly tie the garment paid off in other ways as well, particularly in invitations to attend religious rituals or in invitations to household meals and other events.
 Additionally, my willingness to wear saris was also taken as an indication of my openness to other kinds of cultural participation, such as learning religious mantras or taking instruction on how to care for various deity icons placed in people’s homes.